10DLC: Everything You Need to Know

 - Text Request is covering what we can for you

 - We'll pass on a small, flat monthly fee that you will see on your invoice

-- Pricing is still being finalized based on message volume, we'll keep you updated
+- Pricing is still being finalized based on message volume, see below

 What do you need to do?

-- Then we'll collect business info from you to help you automatically register your 10DLC
+- We'll collect the business info from you to help you automatically register your 10DLC

 Keep reading to learn more about why these changes are happening, the positives they will bring, when they’re happening, and how we’re responding.